nguyen1024/knowledge_base/P/Programs-Windows-10.md

 # Programs - Windows 10

+## How to Adjust Images for the Lock Screen

+- Use Irfan to resise the image to be within 1920 x 1080.
+- Use Irfan to increase the canvas to 1920 x 1080.

 ## How to Turn Off the Clock

 Taskbar settings > Turn system icons on or off > Clock